cicl-stanford/counterfactual_learning_cogsci2025/README.md

 * `/code`: code for experiments, as well as data processing and analyses reported in the paper.
     * `/experiments`: this folder contains web code to run demos of the experiment itself.
     * `/python`: this folder contains python code for preprocessing  data and constructing measured variables.
+        * `/quicksand`: this folder contains python code for the three baseline models used to contextualize performance results.
     * `/R`: this folder contains R code for all results reported in the paper.

 * `/data`: contains all behavioral and model data used in our analyses.
 Data can be created by following the set up scripts.